yifanwu2828/Graduate-University-Admission-Prediction/README.md

 ## Modelling

-Currently, we have implemented six binary classification models to predict whether a student would be admitted by his target school.
+Currently, we have implemented eight binary classification models to predict whether a student would be admitted by his target school.
 The models includes:

 + Linear regression,
 + Logistic regression,